We’re going up! East Mucurapo, Bishop’s HS and Valencia seal Premier Division places

 (Tuesday 31 October)

-Valencia Secondary 1 (Andre Robinson 7), Bishop’s High School 1 (Dominique Lyons 56) at Larry Gomes Stadium;
+Valencia Secondary 1 (Andre Robinson 7’), Bishop’s High School 1 (Dominique Lyons) at Larry Gomes Stadium;

 Upcoming fixtures